k3s-io/k3s/tests/terraform/README.md

 ## Running

-- Before running the tests, you should creat local.tfvars file in `./tests/terraform/modules/k3scluster/config/local.tfvars`.
+- Before running the tests, you should create local.tfvars file in `./tests/terraform/modules/k3scluster/config/local.tfvars`.
 There is some information there to get you started, but the empty variables should be filled in appropriately per your AWS environment.